Cornelius a Lapide: Life

-He was born at Bocholt, in Belgian Limburg.
-He studied humanities and philosophy at the Jesuit colleges of Maastricht and Cologne, first theology for half a year at the University of Douai and afterwards for four years at the Old University of Leuven; he entered the Society of Jesus on 11 June 1592 and, after a novitiate of two years and another year of theology, was ordained a Catholic priest on 24 December 1595.
-After teaching philosophy for half a year, he was made a professor of Sacred Scripture at Leuven in 1596 and next year of Hebrew also.
-During his professorship at Leuven it pleased him to spend his holidays preaching and administering the Sacraments, especially at the pilgrimage of Scherpenheuvel (Montaigu).
-Twenty years later in 1616 he was called to Rome in the same capacity, where, on 3 November, he assumed the office that he held for many years thereafter.
-The latter years of his life, however, he apparently devoted exclusively to completing and correcting his commentaries.
+Lapide was born in Bocholt, Belgium.
+He studied humanities and philosophy at the Jesuit colleges in Maastricht and Cologne, first theology for half a year at the University of Douai and afterwards for four years at the Old University of Leuven; he entered the Society of Jesus on 11 June 1592 and, after a novitiate of two years and another year of theology, was ordained a Catholic priest on 24 December 1595.
+After teaching philosophy for half a year, he was made a professor of Sacred Scripture at Leuven in 1596 and professor of Hebrew in 1597.
+During his professorship at Leuven, he spent his holidays preaching and administering the Sacraments, especially at the pilgrimage of Scherpenheuvel (Montaigu).

+In 1616, Lapide was called to Rome in the same capacity, where, on 3 November, he assumed the office that he held for many years thereafter.
+The latter years of his life, however, he apparently devoted himself exclusively to completing and correcting his commentaries.
 He died in Rome on 12 March 1637.

-He described himself in a prayer to the Prophets at the end of his commentary on the Book of Daniel: "For nearly thirty years I suffer with and for You [God] with gladness the continual martyrdom of religious life, the martyrdom of illness, the martyrdom of study and writing; obtain for me also, I beseech You, to crown all, the fourth martyrdom, of blood.
+Lapide described himself in a prayer to the prophets at the end of his commentary on the Book of Daniel: "For nearly thirty years I suffer with and for You [God] with gladness the continual martyrdom of religious life, the martyrdom of illness, the martyrdom of study and writing; obtain for me also, I beseech You, to crown all, the fourth martyrdom, of blood.
 For You I have spent my vital and animal spirits; I will spend my blood too."